+Q: How do I bait it?/What should I use to bait it?
 A: To bait the Multi-Kill™ Mouse Trap, first make sure the trap is turned off.
 Open the kill chamber door located on top of the mouse trap.
 We’ve carefully researched and recommend baiting with anything high in protein like peanut butter or hazelnut spread.
 Place a small amount of bait (the size of a pea) against the back wall of the kill chamber.
 Be sure to use gloves or a tool to bait so your scent is not transferred onto the trap.
 Please don’t place the bait or any other material directly on the metal plates as this will falsely trip the system.

+Q: Can it be used outdoors?
 A: The Multi-Kill™ is recommended for indoor use only.
 This trap was designed and manufactured to be used indoors and not exposed to the elements.
 If this trap is used outside, the unit could potentially short out due to weather conditions, such as rain.